As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 Scour the world, find more yield

-Using a multi-asset, flexible approach that seeks only the best income opportunities from around the globe, our Income Builder Fund aims to provide investors with a consistent and attractive income stream.
+Using a flexible multi-asset approach that seeks only the best income opportunities from around the globe, the Income Builder Fund aims to provide investors with a consistent and attractive income stream.

 FUND YIELD VS. SIX-MONTH CD RATE